joergschwarzwaelder/hhc2023/Holiday Eggs.md

 ### Jason
 This year Jason is a fish on Steampunk Island, Coggoggle Marina:
 ![Jason](images/notadeadfish_large.png)
-He is "not a dead fish" (filename) just like last year where he was a canary stating ("I'm not dead.
+He is "not a dead fish" just like last year where he was a canary stating ("I'm not dead.
 I'm merely resting.").
 ***

 ### Santa Claus hiring date